AshrithRedx/ConversationalAiAgent2/README.md

 In the service account list, click your new account, go to the Keys tab, and click Add Key → Create new key → Choose JSON → Create.

-Download the .json key file and keep it safe—do NOT upload it to GitHub.
+Download the .json key file and keep it safe—*do NOT upload it to GitHub.*

 #### 3. Share Your Google Calendar with the Service Account
 Go to Google Calendar.